-The 2005 Reform of ECE8
+The 2005 Reform of ECE

 - 29. It called for: - strengthening activities in the fields of border crossing and trade facilitation in cooperation with the Committee on Trade.
-As a follow-up, a road map was developed between the two subprogrammes, and the ITC Policy segment in 2009 was jointly organized on trade and transport facilitation.
+As a follow-up, a road map was

-8 Document E-ECE-1434-Rev.1
+&lt;sup>8 Document E-ECE-1434-Rev.1